ChanIok/SpinningMomo/docs/README_EN.md

    - Notes:
      * Advantages: Convenient operation, suitable for daily shooting and preview
      * Disadvantages:
-       - Outputs pseudo-4K images, actual rendering quality is lower than fullscreen window mode
+       - Outputs pseudo-4K images, actual rendering quality is lower than window resolution option at the same size
        - **Can only adjust ratio, cannot adjust scale factor**
      * Suggestion: Sufficient for daily use if image quality is not a priority